abulka/git-time-machine/README.md

 Click on a commit and then click on a file to see the contents of that file at that commit.

 Then up/down arrow keys to navigate through the commits, and watch the file contents change. 🎉

+Easily get to old versions of your code which you can paste back into your project - without needing to checkout an old commit or trawl through diffs.

 Why vscode git plugins like GitLens don't do this is beyond me.
 One cool (paid) app that *does* do this is [Fork](https://fork.dev/).